-If you have any questions for the Brown Hill Progress Association, please contact us.
+If you have any questions or comments please get in touch with the Brown Hill Progress Association, at contact us.

 The Brown Hill Progress Association is pleased to have the opportunity to respond to the City of Ballarat’s future growth scenarios paper, including a summary document, together with the background report and technical appendices for the development of the Brown Hill Local Area Plan.